What is the Fiduciary Rule?

-The crux of the matter is that dating back to 1974, and even earlier in other forms of rules and legislation, the government has worked to enact standards, laws, regulations, rules and guidelines to protect consumers and investors.
-One of the strongest ways to do that is to require the professionals that give financial advice and manufacture investment products to always ACT IN THE BEST INTEREST OF THE CLIENT.
-That, in essence is at the heart of the Fiduciary Rule.
+The crux of the matter is that dating back to 1974, and even earlier in other forms of rules and legislation, the government has worked to enact standards, laws, regulations, rules, and guidelines to protect consumers and investors.
+One of the strongest ways to do that is to require the professionals that give financial advice and manufacture investment products to always serve the best interest of the client.
+That, in essence, is at the heart of the Fiduciary Rule.

-While we are monitoring the news about the Rule, clients of Carlson Capital Management should be clear on the fact that while we advocate the broadening of fiduciary standards as required by the Rule, its enactment would/will have little impact on CCM.
-Registered Investment Advisors (RIAs), by the nature of choosing to offer clients advice in a transparent, independent, fee-based manner, uphold fiduciary standards as inherent to the way we do business.
-It is one of the key differentiators in the way we work with clients versus our “competitors” who are not RIAs.
+Clients of Carlson Capital Management should be clear on the fact that while we advocated for the broadening of fiduciary standards as required by the Rule, its enactment had little impact on CCM.
+Registered Investment Advisors (RIAs) like CCM, by the nature of choosing to offer clients advice in a transparent, independent, fee-based manner, uphold fiduciary standards as inherent to the way they do business.

-Fiduciary standards are of such importance to us that each year, we voluntarily go through an independent third-party assessment by the Centre for Fiduciary Excellence (CEFEX) who evaluate our adherence to the industry’s best fiduciary practices.
+Fiduciary standards are of such importance to us that each year, CCM voluntarily goes through an independent third-party assessment by the Centre for Fiduciary Excellence (CEFEX) to evaluate our adherence to the industry’s best fiduciary practices.
 In 2007, we were one of the first investment advisors globally to complete the CEFEX process.

-What the Fiduciary Standard Means for our Clients
+What the Fiduciary Standard Means for Our Clients (And Our Colleagues)

 The following values are at the core of our fiduciary commitment at CCM.
 They are “why” a fiduciary standard is so important to us.

-- Best Interest of the Client.
-As a fiduciary we are required to act in the best interest of our clients.
-That should be a given—why would anyone hire a financial advisor that wouldn’t agree to that relationship?
-We wouldn’t.
-The kind of standard that stands in opposition to the fiduciary standard is the “suitability standard,” which is the standard by which the majority of the country’s financial advisors abide.
-The suitability standard means that an advisor only has to provide advice or a product that is suitable for your goals, not best, even if it costs twice as much as an identical solution.
+In contrast to the fiduciary standard, is the suitability standard.
+This is the standard by which investment strategies involving securities are held to.
+A suitability standard means that an advisor only has to provide advice or a product that is suitable for a client’s goals, not best, even if it costs twice as much as an identical solution.
 What is the reality of that situation?
 One example is that under the suitability standard an advisor can offer “suitable” investments that allow them to get compensated much more—and at the client’s expense.
-In this case, the advisor is looking out for their own interests.
 At CCM, we are compensated through an advisory fee, not by selling products.
 It is in our clients’ best interest that we provide the lowest-cost options that produce the intended results.

-- Transparency, Objectivity and No Conflicts of Interest.
-When the “lights are fully on,” there are no secrets or conflicts of interest and clients are best served.
-We have chosen to build our firm upon each of these foundational tenants.
-Our clients never have to wonder if there is any hidden motive behind any of our recommendations.
+When transparency and objectivity are fully present, there are no secrets or conflicts of interest and clients are best served.
+We have chosen to build our firm upon each of these foundational tenets.
+Our clients never have to wonder if there is a hidden motive behind any of our recommendations.
 They know we are committed to recommendations that we believe are solely in their best interest.

-- Standard of Care.
 A fiduciary not only pledges to operate without conflict of interests, but also to provide a continued standard of care.
 While this may seem obvious, the suitability standard does not require this.
-Therefore, the majority of advisors in the U.S. are not obligated to provide a continuous standard of care after they have “sold” an investment product to a client.
 At Carlson Capital Management, at the core of our service model is to continually and routinely monitor and update our clients’ financial plans.

-As a father of three daughters, and a founder of a company with now over 40 colleagues, I have always tried to instill a culture and ethic of honesty and integrity.
-I have shared this creed often, “If you always tell the truth, you never have to remember what you said.”
+As a father of three daughters, and a founder of a company with now more than 80 colleagues, I have always tried to instill a culture and ethic of honesty and integrity.
+I have shared this creed often: “If you always tell the truth, you never have to remember what you said.”
 In essence, each interaction builds upon always telling the truth.
-That same logic and creed applies equally to the fiduciary standard— “If we always act in the best interest of our client, we never have to look back and wonder what we did, for whom we did it and why we did it.”
+That same logic and creed applies equally to the fiduciary standard—if we always act in the best interest of our client, we never have to look back and wonder what we did, for whom we did it, and why we did it.
 In our next, and every interaction, we just need once again to act in their best interest.
-The fiduciary standard is one we deeply believe in for our clients and colleagues as we deliver the CCM Experience and build an authentic wealth management firm.
+The fiduciary standard is one we deeply believe in for our clients and colleagues as we deliver the CCM Experience.